Skip to content

 Individuals on University-related travel who require additional assistance abroad should contact the University international assistance provider (CISI/Team-Assist) at +1 312 935 1703 or (855) 327-1411 (or via email medassist-usa@axa-assistance.us or the MyCISI app).
 CISI/Team-Assist accepts collect calls, and is available 24/7 to assist with overseas medical, security or legal emergencies.

 A student’s first point of contact in the event of an emergency should be local emergency services, CISI/Team-Assist, the faculty director, program assistant, or other onsite personnel, but we are available to help if these contacts are not accessible.
-The 24/7 emergency hotline for Learning Abroad is 801-585-2677.
-When you call this number, you will be connected with the University Police.
-University Police will connect you with the on-call staff member in Learning Abroad.
-The U’s Global Risk Manager can be reached directly at EmergencyAbroad@utah.edu.
-This is an email address and not monitored 24/7.
+The 24/7 emergency hotline is 801-581-4042 or emailEmergencyAbroad@utah.edu, though this email address is not monitored 24/7.
+You can also contact 801-585-2677 for the University Police.

 to page top